 There’s another treat in store for shell collectors at the Bailey-Matthews Shell Museum.
 This top Sanibel attraction is considered the most comprehensive shell museum in the western hemisphere.
 As well as magnificent shell displays, the museum has videos in the theater, a children’s learning lab, and a shell-themed gift shop.

-Refuges and Wildlife Attractions Sanibel Island
+Nature and Wildlife Attractions on Sanibel

 Occupying much of the north side of Sanibel is the J.N.
 “Ding” Darling National Wildlife Refuge.
 Covering 6,400 acres of mangroves, seagrass beds, wetlands and hardwood hammocks, the refuge is home to alligators, turtles, raccoons, fish and over 220 species of birds, particularly in the migratory season.